AlessandroMascherpa/events-collector/README.md

  - **store.bat**, to store some events, both log in and out events;
  - **list.bat**, to list all stored events; with a number as argument, you can show one single record;
  - **application.bat**, to list all events filtered by the application name given on command line;

+Statistical data returned as spreadsheet file can be opened directly in spreadsheet applications like MS Excel.
+To do so, just open the **Open** dialog box used to load files and, in the **File name** entry field, type the end point URL: http://localhost:8090/events-collector/events/logs-in-out/spreadsheet-ml, and then open the file.
+You can filter the events list as well by following URL with query parameters.